GiorgioZacharo/AccelSeeker/README.md

 # Usage

-For testing the H.264 decoder https://github.com/adsc-hls/synthesizable_h264 synthesizable version  Xinheng Liu et al by University of Illinois at Urbana-Champaign is used.
+For testing the H.264 decoder https://github.com/adsc-hls/synthesizable_h264 synthesizable version by Xinheng Liu et al, University of Illinois at Urbana-Champaign is used.

     cd h264_ir_orig